WHAT IS MRIO?

 - To track leakages from a study region and determining the impacts they create in other regions

-HOW MRIO WORKS
+HOW DOES MRIO WORK?

 MRIO expands backward supply linkages beyond the boundaries of a single-region Study Area.
 MRIO analyses utilize interregional commodity trade and commuting flows to quantify the demand changes across many regions stemming from a change in production and/or income in another region.
 This powerful analytical method allows analysts to go beyond a single study region, measuring the economic interdependence of regions.